yenbekbay/archcode-heritage-novel/README.md

-# @archcode-kz/architecture-novel-game
+# archcode-visual-novel

 - [Remix Docs](https://remix.run/docs)

 ## Development

-To run your Remix app locally, make sure your project's local dependencies are installed:
+To run the app locally, make sure your project's local dependencies are installed:

 ```sh
 npm install
 ```

-Afterwards, start the Remix development server like so:
+Afterwards, start the development server like so:

 ```sh
 npm run dev